nrfconnect/sdk-nrf/doc/nrf/config_and_build/config_and_build_system.rst

 Configuration phase
 ===================

-During this phase, CMake executes build scripts from :file:`CMakeLists.txt` and gathers configuration from different sources, for example :ref:`app_build_additions_build_types`, to generate the final build scripts and create a model of the build for the specified build target.
+During this phase, CMake executes build scripts from :file:`CMakeLists.txt` and gathers configuration from different sources, for example :ref:`app_build_file_suffixes`, to generate the final build scripts and create a model of the build for the specified build target.
 The result of this process is a :term:`build configuration`, a set of files that will drive the build process.

 For more information about this phase, see the respective sections on Zephyr's :ref:`zephyr:cmake-details` page, which describes in-depth the usage of CMake for Zephyr-based applications.